davicedraz/notifications-manager/README.md

 6. Now just create a new notification using the Notifications API and see the web push notification coming.
 Something like this:

 ![Example](docs/img/demo-notification.png)

+Final tip: you can access http://localhost:15672/ to see RabbitMQ queue and connections 😃